-The vision of Industry 4.0 refers to a fully networked, self-optimising factory in which machines, products and people communicate with each other in real time.
+The vision of Industry 4.0 refers to a fully networked, self-optimizing factory where machines, products and people communicate with each other in real time.
 Production processes should adapt dynamically to changing conditions, avoid errors and make optimal use of resources.
-But does this technological change actually lead to ‘perfect’ production, or is perfection in industry an unattainable ideal?
+But does this technological change really lead to “perfect” production, or is perfection in industry a pipe dream?

-A closer look at the technological and organisational realities shows that Industry 4.0 is not a target state, but a path to ever higher quality, efficiency and transparency.
+A closer look at the technological and organizational realities shows that Industry 4.0 is not a target state, but a path to ever higher quality, efficiency and transparency.

 What Industry 4.0 really means

-We have already explained the basic concepts of Industry 4.0 in our technical article Industry 4.0 – the intelligent factory of tomorrow.
+We have already explained the basic concepts of Industry 4.0 in our technical article Industry 4.0 – The intelligent factory of tomorrow.
 Described as the fourth industrial revolution, Industry 4.0 refers to the intelligent networking of machines, systems, IT systems and products throughout their entire life cycle.
-Sensors, cameras, control systems and software platforms continuously generate data that is evaluated by analysis and AI systems.
-On this basis, processes can be monitored, controlled and optimised.
+Sensors, cameras, control systems and software platforms continuously generate data that is evaluated by analysis and AI systems, whereby processes can be monitored, controlled and optimized.

-At its core, it is not about individual technologies, but about a new production model: decisions are increasingly made on the basis of data, systems react autonomously to deviations and information flows without media breaks from design to production and service.
+At its core, it is not about individual technologies, but about a new production model: decisions are increasingly made based on data, systems react autonomously to deviations and information flows without media breaks from design to production and service.

 The dream of perfect production